seinecle/IoT4Entrepreneurs/docs/generated-slides/subdir/definitions_temp_html.md

 Starting in the 2000s, we moved from small, fun experiments to the development of an entire industry based on this concept of connecting things to the Internet.
 With decreasing costs for creating connecting objects, and easier protocols to connect (like Wifi, bluetooth and others, which appeared in the late 1990s), connected objects started to become interesting playground for serious innovation.

-//+
-What kind of new service could be created with them?
-What value would they bring?

 == 2.
 The anatomy of a connected object